lisamsmith100/listFul/README.md

   in switching gears if not comfortable enough, I decided to pursue the Browser Template avenue.

-  I had high hopes of making something lovely but, downgraded the plans for this projet due to the lack of time and the issue queue items holding the project up.
+  I had high ambitions of making something grand but, downgraded the plans for this project due to the lack of time and number of issues, some withstanding and some new.

-  In the end, I ended with a far smaller subset of what I had set out to accomplish but the ability to create, read, and update stand, with a structure differet than what I have done in the recent deade.
+  I ended with a fairly smaller subset of what I had set out to accomplish but am able to create, read, and update lists, with a different api, client than project two.

   I began with a high level plan and continued to whittle down to daily tasks.
-  Throughout the process, I felt immense pressure to try something new.
-I tried Ember and I feel good that I learned quite a bit about full stack application development.
+  Throughout the process, I felt pressure to try something new.
+I was interested in giving Ember a chance but feel I need more time to make it work property.

+  Overall, I feel good that I learned quite a bit about full stack application development throughout the course and given a few more days, would have a product that would meet several stretch goals.

   ## Dependencies